br0ast/simulationontology/development/1/informal CQ.md

 ### General Question

-Retrieve all the simulacrum that have a common reality counterpart in a simulation along with the context of the simulation.
+What are the simulacra that share the same reality counterpart in their respective simulations and what is the context in which their simulations exist?

 ### Example Applied Question

-Retrieve all the simulacra that have a common reality counterpart in a simulation along with the context of the simulation.
+What are the simulacra that share the same reality counterpart in their respective simulations and what is the context in which their simulations exist?

 #### Expected Outcome